pminina01/readthedocs/Network-target.md

 _maxMessageSize_ - Maximum message size in bytes.
 [Integer](Data-types) Default: 65000

 _encoding_ - Encoding to be used.
 [Encoding](Data-types) Default: utf-8

+_lineEnding_ - Line Ending to be used if _newLine_ is set to true. `LineEndingMode` Default: `CRLF`.
+Not used if _newLine_ is `false`.
+Introduced in 4.3.8.
+Possible values:
+* CRLF - Carriage Return and Line Feed. (default)
+* CR - Carriage Return.
+* LF - Line Feed.
+* None - No end of line characters.

 ###Connection Options
 _connectionCacheSize_ - Size of the connection cache (number of connections which are kept alive).
 [Integer](Data-types) Default: 5